-Jeolla is famous for its vast plains, pristine blue waters and mudflats but also its cuisine regarded as South Korea's best.
+Jeolla is famous for its vast plains, pristine blue waters, and mudflats but also its cuisine is regarded as South Korea’s best.

 The Yellow Sea is the northern part of the East China Sea that connects mainland China to the Korean Peninsula.

 The Yellow Sea gave its name to Na Hong-jin’s 2010 thriller about Gu-nam (Ha Jung-woo), an ethnic Korean living in Yanji in China near the border between North Korea and Russia and working as a taxi driver.